detegods/stocktake_reads_dataset/README.md

 # Detego Stocktake Read Events Dataset

-**Note: As this paper is currently under review, this repository does only contain a sample of the dataset.**

 This dataset was introduced in the paper "RFID in the Wild - Analyzing Stocktake Data to Determine Detection Probabilities of Products", and consists of two parts:

 1. Information about the individual stocktakes
-2. The read events of individual stocktakes
+2. The RFID read events of individual stocktakes

 Specifically, the dataset contains the following information about individual stocktakes in the `sample_stocktakes.csv` file: